StackVista/helm-charts/stable/stackstate-k8s-agent/Releasing.md

 To make a new release of this helm chart, follow the following steps:

-- Create a branch form master
+- Create a branch from master
 - Set the latest tags for the docker images, for each of these images in values.yaml:
   * https://quay.io/repository/stackstate/stackstate-k8s-cluster-agent
     * [clusterAgent.image.tag]